Your Feedback

 Feedback:

 Note from CPB: Thank you for contacting the Corporation for Public Broadcasting.
 We welcome all comments about public media’s content and services.
-However, CPB does not broadcast content and is prohibited from interfering with editorial decisions related to programming on PBS or local public television and radio stations.
-We have forwarded your concerns to PBS NewsHour.
-You may also contact your local public media station with your concerns.
+However, CPB is prohibited from interfering with editorial decisions related to programming on PBS or local public television and radio stations.
+Your comments will have more weight if you contact PBS directly.

 June 17, 2020